sirGPS/KINO-DRAWiD-Generator/README.md

 # KINO-DRAWiD-Generator

-#Generator of formula for excell column,
+#Generator of formula for excel column,
 #to read from kino opap archive past draws.